 University of the Cumberlands Helps Drive the AI Revolution

 Those looking to impact the AI supply chain ecosystem must possess the skills to create real change.
-University of the Cumberlands' online master’s in artificial intelligence program equips students with the knowledge to develop and manage AI tools for corporate supply chains.
+University of the Cumberlands' online master’s in artificial intelligence program equips students with the knowledge to develop and manage artificial intelligence tools for corporate supply chains.
 AI may indeed impact the job security of many, but those creating the programs will be prepared for the changing landscape.